-It is 11pm on a Tuesday night and I'm on my bedroom floor fondling all my sweaters.
+It is 11 PM on a Tuesday night and I'm on my bedroom floor fondling all my sweaters.
 "Thank you for... um, keeping me so warm," I tell them, individually, tossing some in a pile to give away and folding the rest, neatly, to be placed back in my drawers.
-I will eventually move on to my socks, tights and knickers, caressing each pair to see if it "sparks joy" and discarding those that don't with heartfelt gratitude for the role they have thus far played in my life.
+I will eventually move on to my socks, tights, and underwear, caressing each pair to see if it "sparks joy" and discarding those that don't with heartfelt gratitude for the role they have thus far played in my life.

 I am tidying up.